nechoventsi/rysize/README.md

     rysize --width 800 /home/user/containing-folder

-To check out functionallity without installation, try (note you'll have to have *Click* and *Pillow* installed):
+To check out functionallity without installation, try the following (note you'll have to have *Click* and *Pillow* installed):

-    python rysize.py --width 800 /home/user/containing-folder
+    python3 rysize.py --width 800 /home/user/containing-folder

 If the folder path isn't given, then *rysize* will prompt for it afterwards.
-No need to specify width *and* height simultaneously --- rysize maintains aspect ratio by default.
+No need to specify width *and* height simultaneously &mdash; rysize maintains aspect ratio by default.

-*rysize* currently handles **jpg**, **png**, **bmp** and **gif** file types.
-I have not yet implemented handling of images with extensions more than 3 characters long.
+*rysize* currently handles **jpg**, **jpeg**, **png**, **bmp** and **gif** file types.

-I have tested this on Linux only (Ubuntu).
+I have tested this on Ubuntu Linux only.
 I would be glad if you try it out on different operating systems and tell me if it behaves properly.
 Feel free to open issues, etc.

 ### To do

-:white_medium_small_square: More file types
+:ballot_box_with_check: Proper handling of file types
 :white_medium_small_square: Test usage on Windows and macOS
 :white_medium_small_square: Possibility to resize only a single image with a given full path to file
-:white_medium_small_square: Watermarking...
+:white_medium_small_square: Watermarking?

 ### License